🚞 Dapol OO Gauge Class 323 EMU Exclusive First Look

 Dapol 323

-Dapol have revealed colour render images for their newly tooled range of Class 323 electric multiple units in OO Gauge!
+Dapol have revealed an engineering sample for their newly tooled range of Class 323 electric multiple units in OO Gauge!

-This exciting new range of units is expected to arrive in stock during Mid-2025 and seven different models are available to pre-order now.
+This exciting new range of units is expected to arrive in stock during Q3 2026 and seven different models are available to pre-order now.
 All of these are available DCC ready, DCC fitted or DCC Sound Fitted.

 Dapol's Class 323 tooling will cover both 'early' and 'later' versions of the class, with detail variations provided for different destination boards, headlamp clusters and more.